In Depth Baby Product Reviews Led by a Pediatrician

 Easy to Use All-in-One

-Using a medium-sized syringe, 100 ml of mock urine is dispersed into each diaper.
-The method standardizes entry location and flow rate approximating actual urination from a well-hydrated baby.
+A medium-sized syringe dispenses 100 ml of mock urine into each diaper, standardizing entry point and flow rate to simulate urination from a well-hydrated baby.
+Watch us test Bambino Mio.

 Credit: Abriah Wofford

 Here at BabyGearLab, we know diapers.
-With our knowledge of cloth and disposables, we have more than 15 years of research and testing and many hands-on years with our babies.
+With our knowledge of cloth and disposables, we have more than 15 years of research and testing, plus many hands-on years with our babies.
 Across our expert testing team, we've got more than 200,000 diapers under our collective belts.

 Cloth diaper testing is divided into four rating metrics: